ilywka/movie-analytics/README.md

 1. Movie release dynamics for sci-fi, comedy, drama, horror, western movie genres in USA and China 2017-2019.
-    - Movie included if it's release date for country is present on movie releases page (https://www.imdb.com/title/tt3398314/releaseinfo)
+    - Movie included if its release date for country is present on movie releases page (https://www.imdb.com/title/tt3398314/releaseinfo)
 2. Top 10 directors by average movie rating.
    - Directors with movies count > included.